 On March 10, 2020, the Company closed an underwritten public offering (the "2020 Public Offering") with Ladenburg Thalmann & Co.
 Inc. as underwriter and sold an aggregate of 14,121,766 Class A Units at a public offering price of \$0.68 per Class A Unit and 7,937,057 Class B Units at a public offering price of \$0.68 per Class B Unit.
-Each Class A Unit consists of one share of the Company's common stock, one warrant to purchase one share of common stock that expires on the first anniversary of the date of issuance (collectively, the "Series C Warrants").
+Each Class A Unit consists of one share of the Company's common stock, one warrant to purchase one share of common stock that expires on the first anniversary of the date of issuance (collectively, the "Series C Warrants"), and one warrant to purchase one share of common stock that expires on the fifth anniversary of the date of issuance (collectively, the "Series D Warrants").
 Each Class B Unit consists of one share of Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), convertible into one share of common stock, a Series C Warrant to purchase one share of Common Stock and a Series D Warrant to purchase one share of Common Stock.
 The Class A Units and Class B Units have no stand-alone rights and were not certificated or issued as stand-alone securities.
 The shares of common stock, Series A Preferred Stock, Series C Warrants and Series D Warrants are immediately separable.
 In addition, the underwriter for the public offering exercised an overallotment option allowing them to purchase 3,308,823 Series C Warrants and 3,308,823 Series D Warrants.